amirrajan/mokepon/readme.md

 >new one, and generate a minimal set of changes to be applied to the
 >DOM.

-In essense, _the view is a function of the data_ (in fact, the creators of React went so far as to [create](https://facebook.github.io/immutable-js/) a suite of immutable data structures for JavaScript).
+In essence, _the view is a function of the data_ (in fact, the creators of React went so far as to [create](https://facebook.github.io/immutable-js/) a suite of immutable data structures for JavaScript).
 Now, you may be